-&lt;sup>88 A compensation committee charter must be adopted by the board of directors.
+&lt;sup>125 A compensation committee charter must be adopted by the board of directors.

-&lt;sup>89 Only two members need conform to the membership requirements of Internal Revenue Code Section 162(m) and/or Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), because satisfaction of those membership requirements may be accomplished by the delegation of the relevant decisions to a conforming two-person subcommittee or by the recusal or abstention of the non-conforming members if at least two conforming members remain.
-See PLR 9811029 (Dec.
-9, 1997); American Society of Corporate Secretaries, 1996 SEC No-Act, LEXIS 910 (Dec.
-11, 1996).
+&lt;sup>126 Only two members need conform to the membership requirements of Internal Revenue Code Section 162(m) (to the extent the Company still requires a Committee meeting these requirements) and/or Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), because satisfaction of those membership requirements may be accomplished by the delegation of the relevant decisions to a conforming two-person subcommittee or by the recusal or abstention of the non-conforming members if at least two conforming members remain.

-In addition, compliance with the membership requirements of Internal Revenue Code Section 162(m) is only necessary to the extent that the board of directors determines that it is in the best interests of the Company to qualify for the performance-based exemption to the non-deductibility of individual compensation payments in excess of \$1 million made to the CEO and the next four highest paid officers (other than the CFO).
+In addition, compliance with the membership requirements of Internal Revenue Code Section 162(m) is only necessary to the extent that the performance-based exemption to the non-deductibility of individual compensation payments in excess of \$1 million remains available.
 In addition, compliance with the membership requirements of Exchange Act Rule 16b-3 is not the only means available to the board of directors to ensure that grants or awards to company officers fall within the Rule 16b-3 short-swing profit safe harbor from Exchange Act Section 16(b) liability.
-The safe harbor also is available if the grants or awards are approved by the full board of directors, if the securities issued to the officers are held by the officers for at least six months or if a majority of the shareholders approve or ratify the grants or awards by the next annual meeting of shareholders.
+The safe harbor is also available if the grants or awards are approved by the full board of directors, if the securities issued to the officers are held by the officers for at least six months or if a majority of the shareholders approve or ratify the grants or awards by the next annual meeting of shareholders.

-The members of the Committee shall be appointed by the Board on the recommendation of the Nominating & Governance Committee.
-One member of the Committee shall be appointed as Committee Chairman by the Board.
+member of the Committee shall be appointed as Committee Chairman by the Board.
 Committee members may be replaced by the Board.